Talking With Franchisees (8 Aspects To Learn From) | Franchise Coach

 6. Initial Investment

-Before talking with franchisees, you should have read the franchisor’s FDD.
-Franchise Disclosure Document will give you a wide range of the total initial investment that is required for opening this business.
+Before talking with existing franchisees, you should have read the franchisor’s FDD.
+Franchise Disclosure Document will give you a wide range of the total initial investment that is required for opening your own business.

 You can get a better feel for the investment required by talking to the franchisees and learning what they spent.
 And even more importantly, learning what they’d do differently if they could do it over again.